Nana Sakaki

 Nana Sakaki (榊 菜吟, Sakaki Nana) is a Japanese women's professional shogi player ranked 2-kyū.

 Early life and becoming a women's professional shogi player

 Sakaki was born in Osaka on November 12, 2003.
 She learned how to play shogi as elementary school student when a friend asked her to play.
 Under the guidance of shogi professional Toshiaki Kubo, she entered the Kansai branch of the Japan Shogi Association's training group system and subsequently qualified for women's professional status after being promoted to training group B2 in April 2022.

+Women's shogi professional

 Promotion history

 Sakaki's promotion history is as follows.